-Data Quality: The Actuarial Function is of the opinion that the Data Quality Framework is up to standards when it comes to its setup (i.e. the core building blocks are developed and for the most part implemented).
-However, the Actuarial Function believes that the review cycle of the Data Quality Framework must be improved.
+The Actuarial Function is of the opinion that the Data Quality Framework is up to standards when it comes to its setup (i.e. the core building blocks are developed and implemented).
+As for the next steps, the Actuarial Function believes that it is now time to start the review cycle of the Data Quality.

-B.6.4.
-Profit sharing
+B.6.6.
+Profit sharing: